-Can I breastfeed if I have Coronavirus?
+Can I breastfeed if I have coronavirus?

 - The short answer is yes, and experts do not believe that coronavirus can pass through breast milk.
 Read more about breastfeeding during coronavirus here.

-Can I rent a car during Coronavirus?
+Can I go on a trip during coronavirus?

 What are some fun things I can do with my kids this summer?